Teriyaki Shrimp

 • Stir until the sugar is dissolved, about 3 minutes, then turn up the heat and bring to a boil.

-• Mix the cornstarch with 2 Tablespoons of cold water in a separate bowl until dissolved.
+• Mix the cornstarch with 2 tablespoons of cold water in a separate bowl until dissolved.
 Add the cornstarch into the sauce mixture and boil for 1-2 minutes or until the sauce has thickened.
-Set sauce aside.
+Set the sauce aside.

-• Add in the shrimp and generously season with salt and pepper and cook for 2-3 minutes until just cooked.
+• Add in the shrimp and generously season with salt and pepper.
+Cook for 2-3 minutes until just cooked.
 Set the shrimp aside.

-• Heat another teaspoon of vegetable oil in your pan and add in the bell pepper, onion, snap peas, and pineapple and season with salt and pepper to taste.
+• Heat another teaspoon of vegetable oil in your pan and add the bell pepper, onion, snap peas, and pineapple.
+Season with salt and pepper to taste.

 • Cook for 3-5 minutes until everything has started to soften.

-• Then, add the shrimp back into the pan and add the sauce over the top.
-Cook for 1-3 minutes over medium high heat until everything is warmed through and sauced.
+• Add the shrimp back into the pan and pour the sauce over the top.
+Cook for 1-3 minutes over medium-high heat until everything is warmed through and sauced.

 VIDEO